DirtySenpai/Cheat-Loader-CSGO/README.md

 Please read the "known issues" section as it will give some insight to why your loader may not be working.
 I will try to update it with new information as they become known.

+Have some code you wanna add to the repo?
+Let me know through an email (thaisenbusiness@gmail.com) and I will test it out and add you some credits and maybe let you collab on the repo.

 ## Contents
 - Pre-Setup
     * [Screenshots](#screenshots)